 - Audits count toward the department’s requirement that all graduate research assistants enroll for at least 15 credit hours each semester.
 However, audits do not count toward the total required course credits for the Ph.D. and may not be listed on the GS6 form.

 - All Ph.D. students must take ATS 693 (1 credit), Responsible Conduct of Research, offered every spring semester.

 - The student’s graduate committee is charged with ensuring the student gains breadth in atmospheric science during his/her tenure in the program.
 Accordingly, the graduate committee may make recommendations on coursework to be completed prior to graduation.

 - Preliminary exam within 18 months of admission to the Ph.D. program (or within 12 months of defending an M.S. thesis within our program)

-- Dissertation prepared under the mentorship of the student’s advisor and graduate committee that meets the following criteria: displays original and creative scholarship, contributes new knowledge to the field of atmospheric science, and expresses good literate style.
+- Dissertation prepared under the mentorship of the student’s adviser and graduate committee that meets the following criteria: displays original and creative scholarship, contributes new knowledge to the field of atmospheric science, and expresses good literate style

 - Successful defense of a dissertation before the student’s graduate committee and any other members of the academic and scientific communities who desire to attend

 Each semester the Graduate School publishes a schedule of deadlines on its website.
 Students should consult this schedule whenever they approach important steps in their careers.